mit-pdos/sigmaos/cpython3.11/Doc/library/locale.rst

 .. data:: LC_NUMERIC

    Locale category for formatting numbers.
-The functions :func:`format_string`, :func:`atoi`, :func:`atof` and :func:`.str` of the :mod:`locale` module are affected by that category.
+The functions :func:`.format`, :func:`atoi`, :func:`atof` and :func:`.str` of the :mod:`locale` module are affected by that category.
 All other numeric formatting operations are not affected.